abbbi/virtnbdbackup/README.md

 If the virtual domain is not in running state (powered off) `virtnbdbackup` supports `copy` and `inc/diff` backup modes.
 Incremental and differential backups will then save the changed blocks since last created checkpoint.
-As no new checkpoints can be defined for offline domains.

-Backup mode `full` is changed to mode `copy`.
+Backup mode `full` is changed to mode `copy`, because libvirt does not allow to create checkpoints for offline domains.

 This behavior can be changed using the `-S` (`--start-domain`) option: prior to executing the backup, the virtual domain will then be started in `paused`